-It has now been determined that quality of life impact of certain skin disorders can be at a magnitude of several systemic disorders like diabetes mellitus and chronic renal disease7The measurement of health-related quality of life (HROOL) is increasingly important in patients with skin diseases.
-Despite the availability of a variety of instruments and new psychometric techniques, there is no consensus as to which HRQOL instruments are to be preferred in dermatology 8HRQOL reflects patients' evaluation of the impact of disease and treatment on their physical, psychological, and social functioning and wellbeing12 psychological well-being; it was fostered by the World Health Organization's broad view of health as not merely the absence of disease or infirmity, but the ability of a person to lead a productive and enjoyable life.
+It has now been determined that quality of life impact of certain skin disorders can be at a magnitude of several systemic disorders like diabetes mellitus and chronic renal disease7The measurement of health-related quality of life (HRQOL) is increasingly important in patients with skin diseases.
+Despite the availability of a variety of instruments and new psychometric techniques, there is no consensus as to which HRQOL instruments are to be preferred in dermatology 8HRQOL reflects patients' evaluation of the impact of disease and treatment on their physical, psychological, and social functioning and wellbeing [13].

+The concept of QOL was developed from an array of information about physical, social and psychological well-being; it was fostered by the World Health Organization's broad view of health as not merely the absence of disease or infirmity, but the ability of a person to lead a productive and enjoyable life.
 Skin disease has been recognized as having a detrimental effect on the QOL of patients.
-This psychosocial aspect of skin disease has important implications for the optimal management of patients.8
+This psychosocial aspect of skin disease has important implications for the optimal management of patients [8].